zaryabdev/stock-balance/Notes.md

 - Defalut Value not changing for payment & previous balance
   - Payment make it free entry
   - Payment const change it from none to payment
+- When archiving all customer app crashes sometimes

 # Isssues :